PSLmodels/Tax-Calculator/taxcalc/validation/README.md

 ==================================

-The taxcalc package calculates federal income taxes and FICA taxes for a sample of tax filing units for years beginning with 2013.
+The taxcalc package calculates federal income taxes and FICA taxes for a sample of tax filing units in years beginning with 2013.
 The Python code that performs the tax calculations has been validated in a number of ways.
 First, taxcalc results for a number of tax filing units have been compared to hand calculations performed using IRS tax